ComPath/compath-resources/README.rst

 - `KEGG - Reactome <https://github.com/ComPath/curation/blob/master/mappings/kegg_reactome.xlsx>`_
 - `WikiPathways - Reactome <https://github.com/ComPath/curation/blob/master/mappings/wikipathways_reactome.xlsx>`_

 *It is important to mention that even more mappings are stored in the database thanks to the ComPath inference system.
-For example, when a KEGG/WikiPathways pathway is assigned as equivalent to a Reactome pathway, ComPath uses the Reactome hierarchy to infer new hierarchical mappings and map the super/sub pathways of the Reactome pathway to its corresponding KEGG/WikiPathways pathway.*
+For example, when a KEGG ot WikiPathways pathway is assigned as equivalent to a Reactome pathway, ComPath uses the Reactome hierarchy to infer new hierarchical mappings and map the super/sub pathways of the Reactome pathway to this corresponding equivalent pathway.*

 Curation team
 -------------